DaehwanKimLab/hisat2/docs/_pages/hisat3n.md

   The reference genome file (FASTA format) for generating HISAT-3N index.

 * `--table-name <tableFile>`
-  Filename to write 3N conversion table to.
+  Filename to write 3N conversion table (tsv format) to.

 * `--base-change <char1,char2>`
   The base-change rule.
 User should enter the exact same `--base-change` arguments in hisat-3n.